 - G.D.P.R.
 Wiki

-This regulation only affects websites that track, obtain, or otherwise identify user data, but it’s good practice (and a public relations win) if you still introduce protections on static websites that don’t track or store data.
+Granted, this regulation only affects websites that track, obtain, or otherwise identify user data.
+That being said, it’s good practice (and a public relations win) if you implement some sort of protections on static websites that track no data at all.

-Contact us if you’re unsure of exactly how to start protecting your company and users.
-If all the aspects of compliance overwhelm you, reach out anytime.
-We’re extremely familiar with and understand exactly what the General Data Protection Regulation is and requires – and we’re happy help your website and company comply.
+Contact us if you’re unsure of exactly how to start protecting your company and users or if you are truly overwhelmed by all of the various aspects to comply with.
+We’re extremely familiar with and understand exactly what the General Data Protection Regulation is and asks for – and can help your website and company comply.

 Additional Helpful Tips

-If you’re interested in ways to further optimize your website or presence, check out our article on The Psychology of the Web where we detail the process leverage specific visual techniques to improve your overall conversion rates and sales.
+If you’re interested in how to further optimize your website or presence, check out our article on The Psychology of the Web and how to leverage specific visual techniques to improve your overall conversion rates and sales.